philosophie/swagger-schema-flattener/README.md

-Tiny package to help deal with parsing dereferenced Swagger 2.0 / OpenApi 3.0 parameter objects into easier formats.
+Tiny package to help deal with parsing dereferenced Swagger 2.0 parameter objects into easier formats.
 Currently **only** tested with specs that are dereferenced by [`swagger-parser`](https://github.com/APIDevTools/swagger-parser).

 ## Features: